SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Experiments

 \subsubsection{Datasets}

-We conducted experiments on a 3D joint Intracranial and Carotid Vessel Wall Imaging (VWI) dataset, including fully sample $k$-space data from 11 healthy volunteers and a prospectively 4.5-fold undersampled data from 1 stroke patient.
-The dataset was acquired using a 3T MR scanner (uMR 790, United Imaging Healthcare, China) with the combination of a 32-channel head coil and an 8-channel neck coil.
-The imaging parameters were: acquisition matrix = 384×318×240-256 (RO×PE1×PE2), FOV = 232×192×144-154 (HF×AP×LR) mm$^3$, Acq. resolution = 0.6mm$^3$ (isotropic), TR/TE = 800/135 ms, scan time of full sample = 20 to 22 minutes.
-Inverse Fourier transform was applied in the RO direction first, and then the 3D $k$-space data were split into 2D slices along the RO direction.
-Zero-padding of $k$-space data was applied in PE directions, resulting in the image size of $320\times320$.
-Ten healthy volunteers were randomly selected as the training dataset, total of 3680 images.
-The remaining data from the healthy volunteer were used as test dataset \uppercase\expandafter{\romannumeral1} (300 images), and the data from the stroke patient were used as test dataset \uppercase\expandafter{\romannumeral2} (320 images).
+We conducted experiments on a 3D joint Intracranial and Carotid Vessel Wall Imaging (VWI) dataset, including fully sample k-space data from 13 healthy volunteers and prospectively undersampled data from 4 stroke patients with acceleration factor (R) of 4.5.
+The dataset was acquired using the variable flip angle fast 3D spin-echo sequence on a 3T MR scanner (uMR 790, United Imaging Healthcare, China) with the combination of a 32-channel head coil and an 8-channel neck coil.
+The imaging parameters were: acquisition matrix $= 384 \times 318 \times 240$-$256$ $(RO \times PE1 \times PE2)$, FOV $= 232 \times 192 \times 144$-$154$ $(HF \times AP \times LR)$ mm$^3$, acquisition resolution $= 0.6$ mm$^3$, TR/TE $= 800/135$ ms, echo train length $= 46$, and elliptical scanning is used.
+The scan time of full sample $= 20$ to $22$ minutes.
+The inverse Fourier transform was initially applied in the RO direction to facilitate network operations, followed by splitting the 3D $k$-space data into 2D slices along the RO direction.
+Subsequently, coil compression \cite{zhang2013coil} was employed to compress the data to 18 channels.
+Ten healthy volunteers were randomly selected as the training dataset, with a total of 3680 images.
+The remaining data from the healthy volunteers was used as a test dataset \uppercase\expandafter{\romannumeral1} (768 images), and the data from the stroke patients was used as a test dataset \uppercase\expandafter{\romannumeral2} (968 images).
+To facilitate network operations, zero-padding of $k$-space data was performed in PE directions to increase the image size to $320 \times 320$.
+During testing, the padded k-space region was removed from the network output to obtain the final images, ensuring a consistent size with the ground truth obtained from the fully sampled data.
+We estimated the sensitivity maps using ESPIRiT \cite{uecker2014eSPIRiT} implemented in the BART toolbox \cite{uecker2016bart} with a $48\times48$ $k$-space center region.